module Memcache:Memcache support for OCaml. Based on it's text protocol.sig..end

 was set to be executed to be ignored for retrieval purposes.

-, was that in a setting where you
+The intent of flush_all with a delay, was that in a setting where you

 have a pool of memcached servers, and you need to flush all content,